 The resignation of Bishop James O’Brien, an auxiliary bishop of Westminster, on grounds of age has been accepted by the Holy See.

 In church law, all Catholic bishops must offer to resign at the age of 75.
-The retirement of Bishop O’Brien, who will be 75 in August, has been accepted for reasons of health.
-The announcement was made in Rome today.
+The retirement of Bishop O’Brien, who will be 75 in August, was made in Rome today.

 The softly-spoken, courteous bishop has long been nicknamed “Gentleman Jim”.